kaiso/lygeum-containers/README.md

 `DB_USER`: Specify user to use to authenticate to the database (optional, default is postgres).<br>
 `DB_PASSWORD`: Specify user's password to use to authenticate to the database (optional, default is postgres).

-You can go on the administration console by visiting `http://localhost:5000`
+You can go on the administration console by visiting `http://localhost:5000`, if you set the `CONTEXT_PATH` env variable dont forget to append it to the url.

 ## LICENSE